andrei300399/devops_andersen_course/README.md

-# devops_andersen_course
+# Devops andersen course
-this repository for andersen course
+This repository is for tasks of andersen course